harshd1x1t/linkedin/README.md

 Swagger UI is available at:

 bash
-Copy
-Edit
 http://localhost:3000/api-docs
-Use it to view and test the backend API endpoints.
+ # Use it to view and test the backend API endpoints.